 With a budget of $1000, you can get pretty much any monitor on the market.
 Whether you are looking for the most versatile monitor or the best gaming monitor, there are some great displays within this price range.

 If you want the best gaming monitor under $1000, get the ASUS ROG PG279QZ.
 It is great for pretty much any usage but it is an excellent gaming monitor.
 It has excellent motion handling, with an extremely fast response time that delivers crystal clear motion, and excellent low input lag that feels incredibly responsive.
-It supports NVIDIA G-SYNC and has an excellent wide VRR range thanks to the high 144 Hz refresh rate.
+It supports NVIDIA G-SYNC and has an excellent wide VRR range thanks to the high 144Hz refresh rate.

-The ROG PG279QZ has decent picture quality and is bright enough for most uses.
+This monitor has decent picture quality and is bright enough for most uses.
 The IPS panel delivers wide viewing angles, but unfortunately, dark room performance isn't the best, as it has an okay native contrast ratio and disappointing black uniformity.
 It has an excellent SDR color gamut but doesn't support HDR.

 Overall, it is a great monitor, with a simple design and excellent stand that fits in any environment.
 It doesn't have some of the fancier design elements found on more expensive gaming monitors, but it delivers a solid performance that should please most people.
 This is the updated version of the ASUS ROG PG279Q.
 Both models perform almost the same.

 The Dell U3818DW is the best widescreen monitor under $1000 that we've tested so far.
-The 38", 3840x1600 screen delivers a more immersive gaming experience, and makes it easier to multitask.
+The 38", 3840x1600 screen delivers a more immersive gaming experience and makes it easier to multitask.
 It also has wide viewing angles, great for a quick co-op game or for sharing your work with someone else.

 Unfortunately, the Dell U3818DW doesn't look as good in a dark room.
-It also doesn't handle fast motion very well, as there is significant overshoot that causes smearing in moving objects.
+It also doesn't handle fast motion very well, as there is significant overshoot that causes smearing in fast-moving objects.
 Overall, it is a great widescreen monitor that should please most people.

 Our recommendations are based on what we think are the best monitors currently available for under $1000.
 They are adapted to be valid for most people.
 Rating is based on our review, factoring in price and feedback from our visitors.